 Which side will you choose?
 The hackers (red team) or the cyber defenders (blue team)?
+You get to do both, with no technical learning curve to play as the red team!
 Battle head-to-head in turn-based cyber warfare, where the fate of a company's computers, network, information, and even critical industrial control systems hang in the balance.

 It's the CTF (Capture the Flag) FOR EVERYONE!

 Traditional cybersecurity CTFs involve solving a variety of (often technical) challenges, which earn the players points.
 ThreatGEN Red vs. Blue brings capture the flag back to what it was historically meant to be… team-on-team, infiltration style, competition!

 Every single member of the development team for this game actually comes from the cybersecurity (or INFOSEC) community.
 Most of us work, or have worked, for years as cybersecurity professionals, and we all remain active members of the community.
 ThreatGEN Red vs. Blue was developed and tested as a result of the feedback from more than 300 beta testers in the cybersecurity community.
 Our goal is to continue to make regular updates based on continued feedback, making this truly a game by the community, for the community.